kbachmann1556/launchApp/README.md

-# scss
+# run npm install to setup gulp
-# run npm install to install node-sass compiler
+# type 'gulp' in your terminal
-# In order to compile scss/main.scss, run "npm run build-css" in root directory
+# gulp will run nodemon, compile scss, then place a minified css file in the public folder
-# This will compile main.scss into public/css/main.css
+# gulp is also tracking changes in pug files and scss files.
+No need to reload page when changing these files